IMPORTANT NOTICE: EVENT CANCELLED

-- Due to the current situation with the COVID-19 we have decided to reschedule using std::cpp 2020 until October 2020.
+- Due to the current situation with the COVID-19 we had initially decided to reschedule using std::cpp 2020 until October 2020.

 09:00 – 09:30

 09:30 – 10:30

 C++17 is a remarkable collection of many features both in the core language and the library.
 But the real power comes by using them together.
 And after 3 years of experience, we know enough to give good examples and advice.